 What do I need to think about for my child’s IEP?

 Students with a visual impairment are often eligible for special education services in Michigan under the category of Visual Impairment.
 Strategies for teaching students with vision impairments include adaptations (accommodations and modifications) and assistive technology.
 Michigan Alliance for Families provides help and information on the IEP process.
-Many resources are shared on the Perkins School for the Blind.

 - More resources at Parent Center Hub